District Financial Information

 Each category is itemized into separate sub-categories so staff can more easily keep track of revenues and expenses, and make changes to future budgets if necessary to reflect needs and priorities.
 The sub-categories within the Operations and Maintenance budget consist of salaries and employee benefits, and services and supplies.
 Services and supplies are the District’s projected expenses to run the treatment facility and collection department on a daily basis.
 Capital expense funds are projected District’s expenses to maintain, upgrade or repair infrastructure or special projects.

 Annually, the District engages an independent firm to prepare and audit the financial statements of the agency in accordance with Federal Government Auditing Standards.

 Special District Financial Transaction Report

 Summerland Sanitary District files a financial transaction report annually with the State Controller.
 To find the District’s most recent Financial Transaction Report you can go to the ByTheNumbers website and search for the latest report.
-This report includes compensation disclosure (Government Code Section 53891).
-The compensation information can be found on the Transparent California Website under Summerland Sanitary District or you can search by name.
+To generate a report that includes compensation disclosure (Government Code Section 53891) you can go to the Controller’s PublicPay website.
+The compensation information can also be found on the Transparent California Website under Summerland Sanitary District or you can search by name.

 The Summerland Sanitary District has to meet stringent guidelines regulated by National Pollutant Discharge Elimination System (NPDES) permit No. CA0048054.
 Under these guidelines, an annual report must be submitted for each calendar year to the State Water Resources Control Board.
 The following are the annual reports submitted: